Frequently Asked Questions

 - Area X,Y or Z has experienced significant flooding in recent years, however IFD values have decreased – how can this be?

 The differences between the old and the new IFDs are estimation differences.
 They do not imply trends over time.
-It is more correct to consider the new IFD estimates as being greater or lesser than the old IFD estimates rather than increasing or decreasing since the old IFDs were estimated.
+It is more correct to consider the 2016 IFD estimates as being greater or lesser than the old IFD estimates rather than increasing or decreasing since the old IFDs were estimated.

 - Comparing the new IFDs to at-site frequency analyses